 Repayment of Stafford Loans begins six months after graduation or withdrawal from the M.Ed. program.
 This is called the grace period.
 During the grace period on a Stafford loan, no payment of any principal is due.

-Federal Stafford Loans are disbursed in two payments; one at the start of the academic term and one at the midpoint of the term.
+Federal Stafford Loans are disbursed in two payments; one at the start of the summer term and one at the midpoint of the summer term.
 The loan funds will be sent to the university in equal disbursements.

-For more information, visit www.elon.edu/finaidborrow.
-First-time borrowers are required to complete student loan entrance counseling and a Master Promissory Note, which are available at www.studentloans.gov.
+For more information, visit the Office of Financial Planning.
+First-time borrowers are required to complete student loan entrance counseling and a Master Promissory Note, which are available at StudentLoans.gov.